 Housing

-RDP has also sought to document the ties between the real estate industry and the current administration.
-We have tracked political contributions from prominent real estate industry moguls to the Biden, Harris, and Buttigieg campaigns in our Presidential Power Map
+RDP has also sought to document the ties between the real estate industry and the Biden administration.
+To that end, we have tracked political contributions from prominent real estate industry moguls to the Biden, Harris, and Buttigieg campaigns in our Presidential Power Map

 Above all, the project has sought to demonstrate the nature of housing policy as a whole-of-government issue necessitating an all-of-government response, rather than a niche issue confined to one or two agencies.
 We have documented the various housing policies and powers held by various executive branch agencies and departments, including the U.S. Department of Agriculture (USDA), the Department of Veterans Affairs (VA), the Department of the Interior, and the Federal Emergency Management Agency (FEMA).

-In the coming weeks and months, the Revolving Door Project will work with affordable housing and tenants rights advocates to center tenants and struggling homeowners in national housing policy discussion.
-We will urge executive branch officials to make full use of their existing housing powers to serve the public interest, rather than corporate real estate investors, and call them out when they fail to do so.
+The Revolving Door Project has been collaborating with affordable housing and tenant rights advocates to center tenants and struggling homeowners in national housing policy discussion.
+Tenant leaders are helping guide our work both in front of and behind the scenes.
+We urge executive branch officials to make full use of their existing housing powers to serve the public interest, rather than corporate real estate investors, and call them out when they fail to do so.
+We support tenants across the country in their call for the Federal Housing Finance Agency to regulate rents for all federally-backed properties.
 We will continue to keep watchful eyes on executive branch housing policy nominees and appointees, and will rigorously document executive branch and presidential housing policy powers that do not require legislative action to invoke.

 Below you will find some of the project’s writing and research on housing policy.
 This page will be continually updated with new articles and blog posts.